VLOGroup/pylopt/README.md

 ### Concrete

-Concrete and executable code for training and prediction is contained in `stochastic_bilevel_optimisation/scripts`.
+Concrete and executable code for training and prediction is contained in `bilevel_optimisation/examples`.
+Please note that reproducibility of training results can be obtained only when using the datatype `torch.float64`.
+However, this comes at the cost of increased computation time.

 #### Denoising using pretrained models